Society is Crumbling

 Old Words Lost

-The Chinese have called this generation of Taiwanese millennials “The Strawberry Generation”.
+The Chinese have called this generation of Taiwanese millennials “The Strawberry Generation.”
 To me, this seems appropriate to most of the world at this time.
-The Strawberry Generation is so called because they bruise easily, have no resilience and give up in a heart beat.
+The Strawberry Generation is so called because they bruise easily, have no resilience, and give up in a heartbeat.

-Because everything is so readily available on-line, whether it be from clothes to sex – you can own it, see it, have it – now, pretty much.
+Because everything is so readily available online, whether it be from clothes to sex – you can own it, see it, have it – now, pretty much.
 I notice that our young people are not used to having patience or having to work for anything because everything is just ‘there’.
-So have we created a generation of spoiled brats?
+So, have we created a generation of spoiled brats?
 Or impatient and uncontrollably angry and frustrated youths?
-Are these people going to be the adults that have to look after our elderly generation?
+Are these people going to be the adults who have to look after our elderly generation?
 I don’t mean to cluster everybody into the same box, as this is not fair or true, but I do believe that many of our young people have these attitudes and belief structures about life.

-Along with instant gratification there is also this “throw away mentality”, so we have the availability and the discarding instantaneously, of just about everything.
+Along with instant gratification, there is also this “throw away mentality,” so we have the availability and the discarding instantaneously, of just about everything.
 This is now not just the discarding of unwanted objects like clothes or a cell phone, but the discarding of humanity.
 We throw away so much – even letters that belong in words.
 But that’s ok – I get it, it’s simpler, quicker, textier….it just feels like the next generation is forgetting how to spell – or never learned, or how to use grammar – capital letters, even.
 It just seems a little sad…and throw away, and wasteful…and sometimes fucking annoying to try and decipher when I shouldn’t be bothering anyway, but I do try.

 I don’t think I would care so much if I wasn’t so into words, language, creating stories or getting a point across.
 I don’t want to live without words like devotion, loyalty, dignity, grace, honour.
 Not only that, but I want those words to be relevant in day to day relationships – at home, at work, at play.
 To operate in the world with dignity, with grace – these things seem not to have been shown to many young women.
 I want those words returned to us as women, I want them to be a part of how women are described.
 Not skanks, sluts, bitches, snobs, beeatch and every other name that is used to describe us these days.